Recent lecture at the annual Multi-Specialty Conference in Las Vegas

 This past week I attended the Multi-Specialty Conference in Las Vegas.
 This is a unique conference that brings together physicians from four different specialties including plastic surgery, ENT/ facial plastics, oculoplastic surgery, and dermatology to focus on facial aesthetic education.

 Overall the focus of the conference seemed to be refining and expanding current techniques and technology instead of implementing anything very new.
 The application of less invasive techniques such as fillers and fat grafting is clearly growing and improving.
 However, there continues to be a heavy focus on lift procedures such as facelifts and necklifts.
-There still is no technology or non-invasive procedure that can tighten deep tissue at all, let alone come close to the affects of a well-performed facelift.
-Also there was in interesting presentation I attended on the cost benefit analysis of a surgical lift vs. injectables.
-This study basically concluded that a lift for the patient who is a good candidate, will produce a more significant result at a lower yearly cost.
+There still is no technology or non-invasive procedure that can tighten deep tissue at all, let alone come close to the effects of a well-performed facelift.
+Also, there was an interesting presentation I attended on the cost-benefit analysis of a surgical lift vs. injectables.
+This study basically concluded that a lift for the patient who is a good candidate will produce a more significant result at a lower yearly cost.
 Ultimately non-invasive treatments like injectables have a very important role targeting problems that cannot be treated necessarily by lift procedures.
 They are here to stay and their use will only continue to expand.

 Dino R, Elyassnia, MD, PC

 Board Certified Plastic Surgeon